Here is a list of training and career development resources available related to supporting graduate students at Georgia Tech:

 I am hiring a student full time for the summer.
 The student wants to register for one class and is willing to pay the tuition herself.
 May I hire her as a GA?

-No. When a student is working full time, their studies are incidental to the full-time employment status.
-You should hire the individual in a nonstudent status.
+No. Graduate students who are enrolled in less than three credit hours during the summer or not registered for classes at all should be hired as an hourly Student Assistant (SA) and can work up to 40 hours per week.
 Check with human resources for limitations on the total number of hours an individual can work in a temporary status during a one-year period (to be sure this individual will not exceed the maximum during the time they work for you).

 I want to hire a graduate student for a month or so this summer who is starting her doctoral program in the fall.
 May I hire her as a GRA or GA?